 Here are a few fun ideas to help you incorporate the Michaelmas Festival and this expression of gratitude into your fall plans:

 At the heart of every festival is community because it is only in community that we can thrive.
 People are social animals and children know this intimately, so use Michaelmas as a reason to gather!

 - Use Michaelmas as a reason to gather — invite your friends and family to join you!

 - Prepare autumn “harvest” foods like apples and squashes.

 Explore (and have fun with!)
 Dragon Stories

 There are many ways to play with the dragon image that is so common in Michaelmas celebrations.
-In our newest story, “The Dragon Dance” (link), Martin and Ollie learn this and create their own way of celebrating!
+In “A Dragon Dance,” Martin and Ollie learn this and create their own way of celebrating!

 The dragon needs not be fought, defeated, or even tamed if that narrative doesn’t fit with your family’s values.
 What I believe the dragon offers is a metaphor of pure energy — raw emotion, unbridled enthusiasm, and a wild sense of fun.